Atelier User Guide

 By default, Nova can only answer questions.
 To let Nova inspect your cluster:

-- Go to Settings > Nova.
+- Go to Settings → AI → Nova.

 - Enable Actions.

 With actions enabled, Nova can read pod logs, check deployment status, and view Kubernetes events.
+The same panel has a Memory toggle — turning it off puts Nova in amnesia mode (it neither reads nor writes memory).

 Settings